 David L. Allison, CFA, CIPM, is vice president and founding partner at Allison Investment Management, LLC.
 He has formal training in investment analysis, portfolio management, and investment performance measuring techniques.
 He has extensive experience managing investment portfolios for high net-worth investors.
 He is an active member of CFA Institute, the CIPM Association, and the CFA Society of South Carolina, where he is a former president and currently serves on the board of directors.
-Allison holds of degree in finance from the University of North Carolina at Wilmington.
+Allison holds a degree in finance from the University of North Carolina at Wilmington.
 Advisory services offered through Allison Investment Management, LLC.
 Securities offered through Triad Advisors, LLC.
 Member FINRA & SIPC.
 Allison Investment Management, LLC is a Registered Investment Advisor and is not affiliated with Triad Advisors, LLC.

 Preferred stock index funds are a double-edged sword, says David Allison, CFA, CIPM.
 They are a simple, liquid, and low-cost way for investors to gain exposure to preferreds, but their simplicity makes them a blunt tool and harbors risks.